alokmotion/Python/README.md

  <h2> List in Python </h2>
  <p>
- * List is an Ordered sequence of items.It is one of the most used datatype in pyhton and is very flexible.
+ * List is an Ordered sequence of items.It is one of the most used datatype in pyhton and is very flexible. <br>
- * Declaring  a list is, items separated by commas are enclosed within brackets[].
+ * Declaring  a list is, items separated by commas are enclosed within brackets[]. <br>
  </p>
   Alist = [10, 20.5, "hello" ]